rajeshso/interview-exercise/README.md

 The TradeExceutionService prints the trade that is successful.

+The PriceSource extends Runnable to make it an async

 The objective of the candidate is to keep the implementation very simple and easy to read.
 So, the functionalities are minimal.

 The rest of the program is self-explanatory.